tagion/tagion/bdd/tagion/testbench/services/trt_contract.md

 Scenario: Proper contract
 Given a network
 Given a correctly signed contract
-When the contract is sent to the network and goes through Then the contract should be saved in the TRT
+When the contract is sent to the network
+When the contract goes through
+Then the contract should be saved in the TRT

 Scenario: Invalid contract